-One of several Renaissance towns in northern Italy with medieval remains, San Gimignano’s towers are unique.
+San Gimignano is one of several Renaissance towns in northern Italy with medieval remains.
+Its towers are unique.

 The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.